 Pastel de Tres Leches (Sponge Cake with Three Milks)

-Popular throughout Latin America, this milk-soaked cake is thought to have originated in Nicaragua.
+Popular throughout Latin America, this easy tres leches recipe is thought to have originated in Nicaragua.
 Food historian and SAVEUR contributor Maricel E. Presilla developed this recipe for the latest edition of Joy of Cooking by Irma S. Rombauer, Marion Rombauer Becker, and Ethan Becker (Scribner, 1997).